Knight v Victoria: Judgment

-Knight argued that s74AA of the act interfered with the Victorian Supreme Court by to replacing a 'party-specific judicial judgement' about parole eligibility, with a 'party-specific legislative judgement'.
+Knight argued that s74AA of the act interfered with the Victorian Supreme Court by replacing a 'party-specific judicial judgement' about parole eligibility, with a 'party-specific legislative judgement'.
 He invited the court to distinguish Crump v NSW, (a case that had held similar legislation was valid), on the basis that he was the sole target of s74AA.
 The court declined to do so as it did not find the distinction meaningful.

 The court found that the legislation did not affect the sentence imposed on Knight.
 This was because the original judgement provided authority to imprison him for life, and the minimum sentence merely setting the period for parole eligibility.
 The decision to grant parole itself, was held to be outside of the scope of the exercise of judicial power by the original sentencing judge.
 The court stated:'The section did not replace a judicial judgment with a legislative judgment.
 It does not intersect at all with the exercise of judicial power that has occurred' - KIEFEL CJ, BELL, GAGELER, KEANE, NETTLE, GORDON AND EDELMAN JJ, at [29]The court then declined to engage with Knight's second argument that s74AA violated Ch III by requiring that it required judges participate in functions incompatible with their status as federal judicial officers.
 It declined to engage with his argument, because the board at the time did not have a judge as a member, and neither did the statute require one to sit on the board.

 Following its rejection of Knight's main arguments the High Court unanimously dismissed Knight's challenge.

 Aftermath

 Following the decision, Julian Knight remained ineligible for parole.
-As of 2023, he remains incarcerated.
+As of 2024, he remains incarcerated.